CaptainSapphire/100-Days-of-Python/Day 10/README.md

 # Day 10
 A tip calculator- a necesity if you are learning to code.
+Wait!
+Nevermind- it's a split the bill calculator.
+Even more important (I say this unironically).
 ## Lesson Summary
 No lesson.
 They do offer some background on how to do some tip math before hand and some practice.
 ## Challenge Directions